Grand Conclusion of the 67th NASA India (EXCLAIM) Annual Convention in IPS Academy Indore - www.lokmattimes.com

 Grand Conclusion of the 67th NASA India (EXCLAIM) Annual Convention in IPS Academy Indore

-PNN Indore (Madhya Pradesh) [India], July 8 : The 67th Annual Convention of NASA India (EXCLAIM) concluded in grandeur ...
+Indore (Madhya Pradesh) [India], July 7: The 67th Annual Convention of NASA India (EXCLAIM) concluded in grandeur and elegance ...

 The inaugural day began with an inspiring address by renowned architect Jitendra Mehta of Mehta & Associates, who emphasized the social responsibility of architecture and the importance of innovation in shaping a sustainable future.
 A key attraction during the event was the live jury sessions for the GRIHA Trophy and the Student of the Year (SOTY) Trophy, which drew enthusiastic participation and were evaluated by leading experts from across the nation.
 A traditional tree plantation ceremony was also held under the leadership of Architect Naman Shrotriya, reflecting the event's commitment to environmental awareness.